visualfabriq/bquery/README.md

 ![bquery logo](bquery.png)

-A query and aggregation framework for Bcolz.
+Bquery is a query and aggregation framework for bcolz, enabling very fast yet out-of-core big data aggregations on any hardware (from laptops to clusters).
+Bquery is used in production environments to handle reporting and data retrieval queries over hundreds of files that each can contain billions of records.

 Bcolz is a light weight package that provides columnar, chunked data containers that can be compressed either in-memory and on-disk. that are compressed by default not only for reducing memory/disk storage, but also to improve I/O speed.
 It excels at storing and sequentially accessing large, numerical data sets.